Back to Blog

 Join the KDM Consortium Platform today:

-• [Register as a Supplier (SME)](/register?type=sme) — Get matched with government contract opportunities, access capacity-building resources, and connect with prime contractors.
+• [Register as a Supplier (SME)](/register?type=sme) — Get matched with government contract opportunities, access CMMC level assessment tools, and connect with certified assessors.

-• [Register as a Government Buyer](/register?type=buyer) — Discover qualified, defense-ready small businesses and streamline your procurement process.
+• [Register as a Government Buyer](/register?type=buyer) — Discover CMMC-certified small businesses at both Level 1 and Level 2.

-• *Schedule a free introductory session to learn how we can accelerate your path to government contracting success.*
+• *Schedule a free introductory session to learn how we can help you determine the right CMMC level for your business and accelerate your path to certification.*

 More in Defense Contracting & CMMC